Choral Workshop Faculty

 Recently, Dr. Han was invited to conduct a masterclass at the prestigious National Conservatory of Music in Mexico City, where he also provided instruction on Korean art song, diction, and the International Phonetic Alphabet (IPA) to the participants.
 Moreover, he collaborated with esteemed pianist Antonio Santoyo for a Schubert's Winterreise recital at the Conservatory de las Rosas in Morelia.

-As an active choral conductor, he received honors as a guest conductor at the prestigious NYSSMA Area All-State Festival held at the Proctor Theater in Schenectady, NY.
-Furthermore, he served as a guest conductor, leading performances at All-County Music Festivals, including those in Fulton County, Montgomery County, and Schoharie County.
+As an active choral conductor, he serves as the artistic director of the Catskill Choral Society.
+He was honored to conduct at the prestigious NYSSMA Area All-State Festival, held at the Proctor Theater in Schenectady, NY.
+In addition, he has been invited to lead performances at various All-County Music Festivals, including those in Fulton, Montgomery, and Schoharie Counties.

-Beyond his artistic pursuits, he enjoys active involvement within the music community of the Capital Region.
-He currently serves as the interim President of the Eastern New York Chapter of the National Association of Teachers of Singing (NATS) and actively participates in the American Choral Directors Association.
+Beyond his artistic endeavors, he remains deeply engaged in the Capital Region’s music community.
+He currently serves as President of the Eastern New York Chapter of the National Association of Teachers of Singing (NATS) and is an active member of the American Choral Directors Association.

 Previously, he served as an adjunct professor at Point Loma Nazarene University in San Diego and also taught undergraduate students at Carnegie Mellon University and SUNY Stony Brook.
 He received certificates in choral conducting and vocal pedagogy at Westminster Choir College.
 Currently, he holds the position of Assistant Professor and Director of Vocal and Choral Studies at SUNY Schenectady Community College and also teaches musical theatre singing as a Lecturer in Voice at the University at Albany (SUNY).